 Auto insurance isn't exactly an exciting topic.
-Nevertheless, it’s a necessary — and expensive — evil if you're planning to drive.
+Nevertheless, it’s necessary if you're planning to drive.
 If you’re purchasing car insurance for the first time, it’s important to know exactly what you’re paying for.
 Let’s explore the ins and outs of car insurance for first-time buyers.

 Shopping for car insurance quotes can be a dull affair.
 To speed up your shopping experience, you’ll want to have the following information handy:

 While you don’t necessarily need all of the above to get a quote, providing comprehensive info will result in the most accurate quote possible.
 Presenting inaccurate information — purposefully or otherwise — will eventually come up in your quoting process and your rates will change accordingly.

 Car insurance rates reflect the risk you pose to your car insurance company.
 In this scenario, risk describes your likelihood of being involved in a collision.
-While a number of things comprise your driving record, the primary factors that influence premiums are broken down below.
+While a number of aspects comprise your driving record, the primary factors that influence premiums are below:

 A history of at-fault accidents, citations, or moving violations is the biggest indicator of risk for an insurance company.
-Because the company would be on the hook for any damages you caused, they may seek to defray exposure by charging you higher premiums for coverage.
+Because the company would be on the hook for any damages you caused, they may seek to defray exposure by charging you higher premiums.

 |Accident/Violation||Average Annual Premium Increase|